 How to get around in Pai

-Pai is a relatively small town and is conveniently centrally located, with most amenities clustered within the same area.
+Pai is a relatively small town, with most amenities clustered within the same area.

 This means most of your exploring can be done by foot.
 This is great, as it’s free, you get to burn off all of the food you’ve been eating and it’s better for the environment.